Exifers/Exifers/README.md

 Hello, I'm Exifers

-A software enginner previously passionated with Math and Physics.
+A software engineer previously passionated with Math and Physics.

 My main fields of knowledge are :